Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 <h2>Validate & test the deployment</h2>

-Gravy Traders application is now ready in your subscription.
+gravy Traders application is now ready in your subscription.
 Let us review and validate the deployment to ensure application is functioning as expected.

 <h3>Review Provisioned Azure Resources</h3>